Stock market today: Asian shares are mostly higher ahead of a US report on inflation

 U.S. futures and oil prices were higher.

-Japan’s Nikkei 225 lost 0.6% to 38,586.92, retreating further from its recent record highs as expectations build that the central bank will raise its negative benchmark interest rate next month.
+Japan’s Nikkei 225 lost less than 0.1% to 38,797.51, retreating further from its recent record highs as expectations build that the central bank will raise its negative benchmark interest rate next month.

 On Monday, the S&P 500 slipped 0.1% to 5,117.94, remaining near its all-time high set Thursday.